maglichito/fragpeek-policy/README.md

 - Username
 - Player ID
 - Profile information made publicly available
-- Email address (if provided by FACEIT and authorized by you)

 This information is used solely for authentication and retrieving your statistics.